-2016 was like ripping off a giant, stinking bandage and exposing the raw, festering wound that lie underneath.
-Both personally, politically and globally.
+2016 felt like ripping off a giant, stinking bandage and exposing the raw, festering wound that lies underneath.

 But it will be there when we turn back.
 We can’t un-see it.
 Between denial and grief, shock and rage, no one knows quite what to do yet.
-Some us will disown it.
-Others will know the magnitude of the work that lies ahead.
-Some will know that they’ve been preparing for this.
-They will know, at times, even when they don’t want to know.
+Some will disown it.
+Others will understand the magnitude of the work that lies ahead.
+Others will know that they’ve been preparing for this.

 We’ve been exposed.

 Because we didn’t realize until now how much energy and effort it was taking to keep pretending.
 Pretending individuals were the problem or individual problems were the problem.
 Pretending our own personal dramas were not inseparable from and symptoms of a disease from which no one living in this country is safe.
 Pretending good intentions and positive vibes were enough.
 Pretending that even the self-help industry isn’t a careful construct to keep you preoccupied with your own vision board instead of looking outside your window, or talking to your therapist instead of talking to your neighbor.
 Pretending we could change the world without really changing our choices or by fighting battles on social media with opponents whose stories we’ve never heard and lives we don’t understand.
 Or those who’ve shouted themselves hoarse at ears that cannot hear and will not move out from behind their screens to hear the drum beat of the war song building beneath their feet.

 Now we stand face to face with a Truth we’ve created.
 Not you alone but all of us together.
 You cannot extricate yourself anymore.

 Many will try.
 Many will cling to indignation.

 “I have been wronged,” they will cry, “This is not my world, I didn’t choose this.
 This is not my fight.”